grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Ah fuck ya all," Chips yelled up to them, pulling one earpiece of the headset off her ear when she heard the dive alarm, "yer fucking taking us down to periscope depth, ain't ya?
 We can't run the diesels at periscope, there's no way to feed 'em oxygen.
 So how the fuck are ya planning to get back on the surface if the batteries fucking die, eh?
 We'll have no way to steer the boat up to the surface, and we got no fuckin' way to pump the water out!
 We'll just be fucking sitting there with one fucking eyeball view above the surface, effectively fucking drowned."

-"Thank you for keeping us apprised of the risks Chips."
-Percy yelled back.
-"I'm still fucking in charge though.
+"Thank you for keeping us apprised of the risks," Percy yelled back, "I'm still fucking in charge though.
 Hemi, take us down to periscope."

-Hemi flipped open the main ballast valve switches and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in from the vents open to the sea on the bottom.
-Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then flipped the ballast valve switches closed again.
+Hemi rolled open the main ballast valve wheels and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in from the vents open to the sea on the bottom.
+Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then quickly closed again the ballast valve control wheels again.
 There was a clink that echoed through the hull and the rush of air and water stopped.

 "See Chips, the fucking valves are still working as they are supposed to, which we knew because of your inspection earlier.
 We aren't fucking sunk yet."
 Captain Percy gave the aside with enough volume that Chips would be able to hear her in the compartment below.

-"Depends on what ya fuckin' mean by 'sunk'."
-Said Chips quietly to the sonar station.
+"Depends on what ya fuckin' mean by 'sunk'," said Chips quietly to the sonar station.

 "We can't afford to take an evasive route to the depot Hemi, we gotta go straight at 'em.
 So we'll just have to hope our contact up there wasn't able to track us long enough to figure out our course.
-Put us back on the electric motors -- so they won't be able to hear us unless they get right on top of us."
-Said Percy.
+Put us back on the electric motors -- so they won't be able to hear us unless they get right on top of us," said Percy.
 "Um... also keep what Chips said in mind -- make sure we have a little something left in the batteries to get us back to the surface."

-"These battery gauges are hardly very precise Percy.
+"These battery gauges are hardly renowned for their precision Percy.
 I would not push it beyond ten minutes remaining on the battery."
-Said Hemi.

 "Make sure I know when we're about 20 minutes from empty batteries."
-Said Percy.
 She raised the periscope and aimed it again in the direction of the contact they had heard on sonar.

 [//]: # (### Tracking the contact moving towards them)